Jean-François Lisée

 Jean-François Lisée (/fr/; born February 13, 1958) is a Canadian politician who served as the leader of the Parti Québécois from October 2016 until October 2018.
 He was first elected a member of the National Assembly of Quebec in the 2012 Quebec election in the electoral district of Rosemont.

 Prior to winning political office, he was a political analyst, journalist, author, intellectual and sovereignist thinker.
 He was a "special advisor" to former PQ premiers of Quebec Jacques Parizeau and Lucien Bouchard.
-Prior to his election he was the executive director of the International Study and Research Centre at the University of Montreal.
-His work centred on Quebec sovereignty, the sociological phenomena affecting the latter's support, as well as the "Quebec Model" and social democracy in an era of globalization.

-He served concurrently as the Minister of International Relations, the Francophonie, External Trade as well as the minister responsible for the Montreal region in the cabinet of Pauline Marois from 2012 to 2014.